franceslinyc/franceslinyc.github.io/projects.markdown

 permalink: /projects/
 ---

 This page contains a list of course and independent projects.
+Note: This page has not been updated since 2021.

 #### Overview
 Topics include (from most recent to oldest):